Power of Massage

 Another underrated benefit is improved sleep.
 When your body is more relaxed and your stress hormones are lower, it’s easier to fall asleep and stay asleep—which in turn helps regulate mood and anxiety over time.

-That said, massage isn’t a cure-all.
+That said, massage is not a cure-all.
 It works best as part of a broader approach that might include movement, talking therapies, or stress management techniques.
 If anxiety is intense or persistent, it’s worth combining massage with other support.

 If you would like further advice, I can suggest specific types of massage (like Swedish vs deep tissue) depending on what you’re dealing with.